tanviagwl98/Food-Order-App/Assignments/Chapter-9.md

 ### What is Suspense?
 React.Suspense lets you specify the loading indicator in case some components in the tree below it are not yet ready to render.
+Lazy loading components is the only use case supported by <React.Suspense>

 ### When and why do we need Suspense?
+It is used in lazy loading when code-splitting is implemented to created multiple bundles to avoid loading time.

 ### Advantages and disadvantages of using code splitting pattern.
 Advantages: